 CMU shall have the right to modify the terms of this TOU at any time, which modification shall be effective immediately upon posting.
-Accordingly, we suggest that you check this page periodically.
+Accordingly, we suggest that you check review our TOU when you use the Services to stay informed.
+If you disagree with the changes to this TOU, you should discontinue your use of the Services.
 To make your periodic review more convenient, we will post a date at the bottom of this page.

 When you register to use the Services, you must provide true, accurate and complete registration information.
-Should CMU (or its Third Party Service Provider, as applicable) suspect that your information is not accurate and complete, your account may be subject to suspension or termination.
+Should CMU suspect that your information is not accurate and complete, your account may be subject to suspension or termination.